GustiDev2/Jazztrobox/README.md

 **SHOULD WORK ON MULTIPLAYER NOW**

-Ver 2 Changes:
+**Ver 2 Changes:**
-stopped using entity:EmitSound and used sound.Play
+stopped using entity:EmitSound and used sound.Play instead.
 Sound should come out of the jukebox now.

 This addon adds a jukebox entity that plays the songs from the Garry's Mod Gamemode [Jazztronauts](https://steamcommunity.com/sharedfiles/filedetails/?id=1452613192)